joespinelli7/JS-crash-course/README.md

-# JS-crash-course
+# JS Crash Course
+A course going over the fundamentals and intricacies of JS.
-Notes and examples taken from course JS crash course on https://learn.codeartistry.io/
+Notes and examples taken from course on https://learn.codeartistry.io/.